abhinavmish96/NODE_COURSE/4_The_Node_Module_System/readme.md

 - The Node documentation site does provide a listing of recommended third-party modules, starting with the npm, which is now incorporated into the Node installation.
 However, the npm website and its module registry provide us with a better view of what modules are used in most applications.

+### Creating Your Own Custom Module

+- Use the exports object to export the function.
+- Treat the library as a single imported object, assigned to a variable, in order to access the functions.
+- #### Packaging an Entire Directory
+    - You can split your module into separate JavaScript files, all located within a directory.
+Node can load the directory contents,as long as you organize the contents in one of two ways.
+    - The first way is to provide a JSON file named package.json with information about the directory.
+The structure can contain other information, but the only entries relevant to Node are:
+    **{ "name" : "mylibrary",<br>"main" : "./mymodule/mylibrary.js" }**
+    - The second way is to include either an index.js or index.node file in the directory to serve as the main module entry point.
+- #### Preparing Your Module for Publication
+    - If you want to make your package available to others, you can promote it on your website, but you’ll be missing out on a significant audience.
+When you’re ready to publish a module,you’re going to want to add it to the list of modules at the Node.js website, and you’ll also want to publish it to the npm registry.